prabhashibuddhima/ovalApp/README.md

 cheers!!

 -Prabhashi

-(please note that this one is made by me for testing purposes of ionic calendar for all the ionic developers struggling with <calendar>)
+(please note that this one is made by me for testing purposes of ionic calendar for all the ionic developers struggling with calendar css)